hunsalz/web-socket/README.md

 ## Run your own prototype WebSocket-Server without great effort

 Almost all demo references uses *wss://echo.websocket.org/* as WebSocket-Server.
-This [demo](https://hunsalz.github.io/web-socket) makes no different.
+This [demo](https://hunsalz.github.io/web-socket) makes no difference.
 If you search for a local alternative, you can get up and running in minutes with [httpwebsockethandler](https://github.com/SevenW/httpwebsockethandler) by [SevenW](https://github.com/SevenW).